yenduripavankalyan/KNN_-BankMarketing/README.md

+#BankMarketing

+##Data Set Information:

+The data is related with direct marketing campaigns of a Portuguese banking institution.
+The marketing campaigns were based on phone calls.
+Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.

+The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

-How to run the code?
+##How to run the code?

 Download the KNN_BankMarketing.ipynb file,CSV file and run in jupiter notebook or Google Colab by the uploading BankMarketing data.

-How to use Google Colab?
+##How to use Google Colab?

 If you want to create a machine learning model but say you don’t have a computer that can take the workload, Google Colab is the platform for you.
 Even if you have a GPU or a good computer creating a local environment with anaconda and installing packages and resolving installation issues are a hassle.
 Colaboratory is a free Jupyter notebook environment provided by Google where you can use free GPUs and TPUs which can solve all these issues.